 Why?

 Our Mission & vision help focus us on where we want to go, but say nothing about how we should get there and who we want to be.
-Our enjoyment of our time together and our ability to attract outsiders depend not only on where we’re going but also on who we are and how we get there.
+How we enjoy our time together and attract outsiders depends not only on where we’re going but also on who we are and how we get there.

 As with our mission & vision, living our values is very different from stating them: